HOW TO BETTER COMMUNICATE YOUR BEAN-TO-CUP COFFEE PROGRAM TO CUSTOMERS

-Over the last two years, bean-to-cup coffee programs have become more and more popular within the convenience store landscape.
-By individually grounding and brewing the beans, these new high-tech machines promise a fresh, hot cup of coffee on demand.
+August 12, 2021 by Ally Azzarelli – Over the last two years, bean-to-cup coffee programs have become more and more popular within the convenience store landscape.
+By individually grinding and brewing the beans, these machines promise a fresh, hot cup of coffee on demand.

 Putting customers in control of preparing their own brew allows store associates to focus on other tasks.
 Another positive associated with this innovative coffee service is that it helps eliminate excess waste as described by Kum & Go’s senior category manager, fountain beverages, Connie Kelehan.